Center on Global Interests

 The Center on Global Interests (CGI) is an independent, nonprofit 501(c)(3) research organization headquartered in Washington, D.C.
-The Center conducts research and analysis on global affairs, focusing on the Russia and the post-Soviet space.
+The Center conducts research and analysis on global affairs, focusing on Russia and the post-Soviet space.
 CGI was founded in 2012 by Nikolai Zlobin, a Russian-American foreign policy expert and author of multiple books on foreign affairs.
 It has often partnered with leading experts and officials from the United States and Russia, including security expert Pavel Baev, Ambassador Thomas Pickering, Ambassador Steven Pifer, and Russian Ambassador to the U.S. Sergey Kislyak.
 Several of the Center's events have been broadcast on C-SPAN.

 Leadership

 Nikolai Zlobin, CGI's founder and president, is a Russian-American political expert, author and journalist who served as an adviser to Mikhail Gorbachev in the 1990s.
 While acknowledging the difficulties of opening a new think tank in an already saturated environment, Zlobin said his goal was to create an organization that would "go beyond Cold-War thinking" to provide a strategic, long-term vision for U.S.-Russian relations.
 The organization's board is chaired by Bruce Blair, an American nuclear analyst and scholar.
 Both were formerly with the World Security Institute (WSI).
 Blair, the recipient of a MacArthur "genius grant" for his work on nuclear nonproliferation, is also co-founder of Global Zero, an international initiative launched in December 2008 to promote the elimination of nuclear weapons.